New Cantwell head coach Daniel Fierro

 By George Hernandez

-I talked with new Cantwell head football coach Daniel Fierro who took over for Eddie Ficklin Jr. Fierro looks to turn around a team went 1-9 last season.
+I talked with new Cantwell head football coach Daniel Fierro who took over for Eddie Ficklin Jr. Fierro looks to turn around a team that went 1-9 last season.

 Q: What’s up coach?
 How’s it going?